jvsTSX/hello-world-everything/fairchild-channel-f/readme.md

 but here's a quick summary of that i wrote while making this thing

 - flags: arranged as OZCS
-- cycle notation: 2 clocks = 1 machine cycle so a short cycle is 2 and a long cycle is 3
+- cycle notation: 2 clocks = 1 machine cycle so a short cycle is 2 machine cycles and a long cycle is 3 machine cycles
-- note that PI, JMP and DCI destroy the accumulator!
+- note that PI and JMP destroy the accumulator!
+- for conditional branches, the first number is for when the branch is not taken

 |mnemonic|bytes|cycles|flags|action|
 |-|-|-|-|-|